apache/flink/docs/setup/config.md

 changing the default location of that file (for example for environments sharing a Flink installation between users)

+- `yarn.application-master.env.`*ENV_VAR1=value* Configuration values prefixed with `yarn.application-master.env.`
+will be passed as environment variables to the ApplicationMaster/JobManager process.
+For example for passing `LD_LIBRARY_PATH` as an env variable to the ApplicationMaster, set:

+      yarn.application-master.env.LD_LIBRARY_PATH: "/usr/lib/native"

+- `yarn.taskmanager.env.` Similar to the configuration prefix about, this prefix allows setting custom environment variables for the TaskManager processes.

 ## High Availability Mode

 - `recovery.mode`: (Default 'standalone') Defines the recovery mode used for the cluster execution.
 Currently,